kyleliaw-candoit/t-shirt/docs/company/AI-Operating-System.md

 - Will someone immediately want to own this?
 - Does this create delight through recognition?
+- Does this trigger a reaction such as "that's so me" or "that's hilarious"?
+- Does this help someone express or signal an identity?
 - Is this emotionally resonant?
 - Does it feel authentic?
 - Is it consistent with the brand?